VonHeikemen/devlog/content/tools/neovim-plugins-to-get-started.md

 Github: [VonHeikemen/ts-enable.nvim](https://github.com/VonHeikemen/ts-enable.nvim)

 Using `nvim-treesitter` now requires some knowledge about how Neovim works.
-You do have to write some amount of work to enable some feature.
+You have to do some amount of work to enable features.
 Is not that bad if you are willing to install treesitter parsers manually.
 But it does get complicated when you want nice quality of life features, like installing parsers on demand. `ts-enable.nvim` is just an abstraction layer, it implements the boilerplate code needed to enable syntax highlight, code folding and indentation based on treesitter.

 A basic configuration can look like this: